rust-embedded/rust-raspberrypi-OS-tutorials/15_virtual_mem_part3_precomputed_tables/README.md

 symbol from the `translation table tool`, and this is easier with unmangled names.

 In the `BSP` code, there is also a new file called `kernel_virt_addr_space_size.ld`, which contains the kernel's virtual address space size.
-This file gets included in both, the `link.ld` linker script and `mmu.rs`.
+This file gets included in both, the `kernel.ld` linker script and `mmu.rs`.
 We need this value both as a symbol in the kernel's ELF (for the `translation table tool` to parse it later) and as a constant in the `Rust` code.
 This inclusion approach is just a convenience hack that turned out working well.